navpil/gupai/docs/Readme.md

    - Wen (without 51) + 'Supreme Pair' + Nines
    - Wen + Nines

-When 2 play: the cat and the mouse, described by MinFanXin
+When 2 play: Mouse moving (老鼠搬家) , described by MinFanXin

 Some descriptions and videos involve betting, but I don't know how this looks like.
 Some 3 player variants involve 4 players, where one player rests - this is not implemented.